Géraldine Pailhas

 Géraldine Pailhas (born 8 January 1971) is a French actress.

 Career

 In 1992, she won the César Award for Most Promising Actress for her role in La neige et le feu, directed by Claude Pinoteau.

 She had her first international success in the 1994 romantic comedy-drama film Don Juan DeMarco.
-The following year, she star in Le Garçu, directed by Maurice Pialat, alongside Gérard Depardieu.
+The following year, she starred in Le Garçu, directed by Maurice Pialat, alongside Gérard Depardieu.

-In 1999, she play in Peut-être, directed by Cédric Klapisch, with Jean-Paul Belmondo and Romain Duris.
+In 1999, she played in Peut-être, directed by Cédric Klapisch, with Jean-Paul Belmondo and Romain Duris.

-In 2002, she play Christine Faure in the movie The Adversary, directed by Nicole Garcia, and starring Daniel Auteuil.
+In 2002, she played Christine Faure in the movie The Adversary, directed by Nicole Garcia, and starring Daniel Auteuil.

 She was nominated two times for the César Award for Best Supporting Actress : in 2004, for The Cost of Living, directed by Philippe Le Guay and in 2014, for Young & Beautiful, directed by François Ozon.

 Personal life

 Pailhas is married to fellow actor Christopher Thompson and has two children.
 In 2003, she was the main presenter at the César Awards ceremony.